dpad90/mindmingle/README.md

 ## Notes and Limitations

 - The matching system is simple and based on basic interest comparison
-- There is no moderation system, so be mindful of content
+- Includes content moderation system for safer chatting
 - No video or audio chat functionality (text only)
 - No persistence - all chats are ephemeral and not stored